 Additional information on the UHS can be found at: http://www.uhs.hku.hk/index.php.

 Postgraduate Student Association (PGSA)

-The HKU Postgraduate Student Association (PGSA), founded in 1993, is the oldest registered postgraduate student association acknowledged by The University of Hong Kong.
+The Postgraduate Student Association of the University of Hong Kong (HKU PGSA), founded in 1993, is the oldest postgraduate student association acknowledged by The University of Hong Kong to serve/represent the postgraduate students .
 The Association aims to enhance postgraduate life at HKU by encouraging students to take active interest in their welfare by participating in various academic, social and professional events.
-The Association is an independent unit in the University and it is an autonomous body like the HKU Students’ Union (HKUSU), and is open to all the postgraduate students at HKU, whether full-time or part-time.
-The full membership, which is lifetime, allows you to enjoy discounts or higher priority in the events held by PGSA.
+The Association is registered in HK Police Station as an independent society and autonomous body.
+HKU PGSA serves all the postgraduate students at HKU, whether full-time or part-time.
+The full membership once you pay the membership fee, which is lifetime, allows you to enjoy discounts or higher priority in the events held by PGSA.
 These activities may consist of high table dinners, recruitment talks, social parties, musical performances, sports games, career building workshops, outdoor trips and lectures of special relevance to postgraduate life.
 The aim of these activities is to build a strong community among the postgraduate students at the University of Hong Kong.
+The full members of PGSA also have chances to be involved in the management work of PGSA and HKU.
 The Association is dedicated to striving for the rights and benefits of postgraduates by collecting the voice of students and raising concerns/solutions to the University.